In Pursuit of Interpretable, Fair and Accurate Machine Learning for Criminal Recidivism Prediction: Recidivism prediction models do not generalize well across regions

 Because models tend to be used broadly across locations, in this section we aim to investigate how well predictive models generalize between the two locations for which we have data.
-We trained models on Kentucky and tested on Broward (and vice versa).
+We trained models on Kentucky and tested on Broward, and vice versa.
 We looked more closely at \textit{age}, and examined how the joint probability distribution of age and recidivism differs between Broward and Kentucky.
-We focused on age because of its important relationship to recidivism \cite{StevensonSl18, bushway2007inextricable, kleiman2007agedist}.
+We focused on age because of its important relationship to recidivism \citep{StevensonSl18, bushway2007inextricable, kleiman2007agedist}.

 \textbf{Major Findings:} Our analysis shows that models do not generalize well across regions, and the joint probability distribution of age and recidivism varies across states.
-Therefore, we suggest that different models be constructed in different regions, and be updated periodically.
+Therefore, we suggest that when possible, recidivism prediction models should be more location-specific, and be updated periodically.